via Cargo

-Bottom (btm) is a cross-platform graphical process and system monitor for the terminal, inspired by popular tools like htop, gtop, and gotop.
-It provides real-time visualization of system resources through customizable widgets that display CPU usage over time (both average and per-core), RAM and swap usage, network I/O, disk capacity, temperature sensors, and battery information.
-The tool supports zooming in and out of time intervals for detailed analysis of system performance trends.
+bottom (btm) is a cross-platform system monitor that runs in the terminal, providing graphical visualizations of system resources and process management capabilities.
+It displays real-time widgets for CPU usage (both average and per-core), RAM and swap usage, network I/O, disk capacity, temperature sensors, and battery status.
+All graphical widgets support zooming in and out of time intervals for detailed analysis.

-Bottom officially supports Linux, macOS, and Windows across multiple architectures (x86_64, aarch64, i686), with unofficial support for additional platforms like FreeBSD and Android.
-The tool is designed for system administrators, developers, and power users who need detailed system monitoring capabilities with modern terminal-based visualization and extensive customization options.
+bottom officially supports Linux, macOS, and Windows across multiple architectures (x86_64, aarch64, i686), with unofficial support for additional platforms like FreeBSD and Android.
+The tool is built with Rust and inspired by gtop, gotop, and htop, offering filtering capabilities for widget entries and cross-platform compatibility for system administrators and developers who need detailed system monitoring.

 # via Homebrew